-We all need an easy, reliable and extremely delicious chocolate cake recipe in our repertoires for any occasion that calls for cake, am I right?
-Well, here’s your new go-to chocolate cake recipe!
+We all need an easy, reliable and extremely delicious cake recipe in our repertoires for any occasion that calls for cake.
+This is a homemade chocolate cake that has rich flavor, moist texture and is way better than cake mixes from a box.
+Here's your new go-to One-Bowl Chocolate Cake recipe!

 Please note: As an Amazon Associate I earn from qualifying purchases made by clicking the links in my post.

 Why you'll love this recipe